evilmartians/evil-seed/README.md

   # This will remove the columns even if the model is not a root node and is
   # dumped via an association.
   config.ignore_columns("Profile", :name)

+  # Disable foreign key nullification for records that are not included in the dump
+  # By default, EvilSeed will nullify foreign keys for records that are not included in the dump
+  config.dont_nullify = true

+  # Unscope relations to include soft-deleted records etc
+  # This is useful when you want to include all records, including those that are hidden by default
+  # By default, EvilSeed will abide default scope of models
+  config.unscoped = true

+  # Verbose mode will print out the progress of the dump to the console along with writing the file
+  # By default, verbose mode is off
+  config.verbose = true
+  config.verbose_sql = true
 end
 ```